In this article:

 Want to get started in real estate investing?
-Consider an FHA mortgage for your first income-producing property.
+Consider an for your first income-producing property.

 Fledgling real estate investors often find themselves stuck in a chicken/egg scenario.
 You can’t get a mortgage because there’s no history of managing property, and you can’t manage property until you get a mortgage to finance the home.